servermonk01/Boston-House-Price-Prediction/README.md

 The final model is generalized and perfectly predicts prices with a **100% r-squared**.
 Our model can very accuratly predict the housing prices in Boston and would be a usefull tool in the real estate, banking, and insurance industries.

-From EDA and our model we where able to extract that **value in Boston houses is primarily measured by:**
-* Areas with low crime rates
-* Being on the bounds of the Charles River
-* Older and more indust
-rial neighboorhoods
-* Having more rooms
-* Located near more urban areas